 But what about those students heading into junior year, already knowing what activities they’d like to participate in and which classes they hope to take?
 These lucky students can use those lazy days of summer to lay the foundation for success in September, October, or whenever they’ll take their first official SAT or ACT.
 Prepping during the summer is not only easy, it’s also fun.
 Actually, test prep may not be anybody’s idea of fun, but prepping once a week or during one block of vacation time feels like much less of a burden than doing the same on top of everything else during the school year.

-Imagine prepping in a relaxed but effective fashion over the summer, taking the ACT in late September and SAT in early October, then walking into the PSAT in mid-October already knowing that you nailed your ACT and are FINISHED with these tests.
+Imagine prepping in a relaxed but effective fashion over the summer, taking the SAT in late August and ACT in late September, then walking into the PSAT in mid-October already knowing that you hit your targets and are FINISHED with these tests.
 Sounds like a dream, doesn’t it?

 We see students live this dream every fall and share their joy at knowing that, while their friends are still wondering what to do, these paragons of prep have already moved one important piece of the college admissions process into the “DONE AND DONE RIGHT” column.
 They’re free to focus on all those other commitments and are bound to be more successful with the tests off the table.

 Many parents ask why their teen should go into the tests without the benefit of that extra year in the classroom.
 The sad truth is that students don’t learn that much in junior year that will impact their scores.
 Consider the facts:

 - Most schools don’t teach grammar on the high school level.

 - Most students don’t materially improve their vocabulary or reading skills in 11th grade without dedicated effort

 - Students contending for high Math scores usually take Algebra II/Trigonometry or even Precalculus in 10th grade.
 Students who save that class for 11th grade have still learned more than 90% of the math the SAT and ACT test.